Power Packs Project for Carter and MacRae

 About the Power Packs Project

 Based in Lancaster County, the Power Packs Project seeks to improve the mental and physical health of participating families by helping parents provide nutritious meals over the weekend when the school breakfast and lunch programs are unavailable.
-Each week a recipe for a low-cost meal and the ingredients to make it is provided in addition to staples like peanut butter and cereal.
+Each week a recipe for a low-cost meal and the ingredients to make it are provided, in addition to staples like peanut butter and cereal.
 Education is a key component to help empower the participating families to better use their food dollars and assure their children are well-fed and ready to learn at school.

 How We Help